Meet 9 amazing animal momsApril 28, 2022 | Last Updated April 29, 2022

 After returning home to feed her newly-hatched chick, her mate makes the journey to the ocean.
 While he's away, the mother penguin stays to care for her chick, protecting it from the extreme cold by covering it with her warm, feathered skin.

-Koalas eat the leaves of a plant called the eucalyptus, which are highly poisonous.
+Koalas eat the leaves of a plant called the eucalyptus, which is highly poisonous.
 Luckily, adult koalas can safely digest these leaves, but their joeys (baby koalas) can't.
 So, mother koalas chew their own poop and feed it to their joeys.

 In fact, she never leaves the eggs alone, even to get food for herself.
 Because of this sacrifice, the mother octopus usually dies after her larvae (baby octopus) hatch.